Paty Ripple Kyndiah: Political career

 Kyndiah was a member of the Indian National Congress party from the beginning of his political career.
-In 1970, he was elected as a member of the Meghalaya Legislative Assembly from Jaiaw constituency and remained as its member till 1993.
+In 1970, he was elected as a member of the Meghalaya Legislative Assembly from the Jaiaw constituency and remained as its member till 1993.
 He was appointed as a cabinet minister in the Government of Meghalaya in 1975 and served on four occasions between 1975 and 1988.
 He served as the Leader of the Opposition in the Meghalaya Legislative Assembly between 1979 and 1981 and briefly acted as the Chief Minister of Meghalaya in 1987.

 In 1989, he was elected as the Speaker of the Meghalaya Legislative Assembly and remained in office until February 1993 when he was appointed as the Governor of Mizoram to succeed Swaraj Kaushal who had resigned from office.
 He served as the governor of Mizoram till 1998 when he stepped down from office upon completion of his tenure.
 Following his retirement as governor, he re-joined active politics and was elected to the 12th Lok Sabha on an Indian National Congress ticket to represent the Shillong constituency.
 He was subsequently re-elected to the 13th Lok Sabha in 1999 and the 14th Lok Sabha in 2004.
 As a member of parliament, he served as a member of the Committee on Transport and Tourism, Committee on Public Undertakings, Committee on Petitions, Committee on Urban and Rural Development, the Committee on Estimates, the Committee on Defence, and the Consultative Committee of the Ministry of Information Technology.

 Upon his re-election to the Lok Sabha in 2004 and following the victory of the United Progressive Alliance in the general election, he was appointed as a cabinet minister in the cabinet of Prime Minister Manmohan Singh.
 He was appointed as the Minister of Tribal Affairs and the Minister of Development of North Eastern Region on 22 May 2004.
-He held the position of the Minister of Tribal Affairs till the expiration of the term of the 14th Lok Sabha in 2009 while relinquished the charge of the Minister of Development of North Eastern Region to Mani Shankar Aiyar in October 2006.
+He held the position of the Minister of Tribal Affairs till the expiration of the term of the 14th Lok Sabha in 2009 while he relinquished the charge of the Minister of Development of North Eastern Region to Mani Shankar Aiyar in October 2006.